 Have you heard of Meliora?
 It is a project-based learning (PBL) initiative that offers humanities courses for secondary (ages 12-18) students.
 PBL is a student- and interest-centered methodology that provides opportunities for students to investigate topics of their own choosing within a defined framework.
-Students develop not only content knowledge, but also critical thinking, analytical, technology, research, collaboration and communication skills.
+Students develop not only content knowledge, but also critical thinking, analytical, technology, research, collaboration, creativity, communication and project management skills.

-In the seven years we have worked with students under the Meliora banner, we have had State finishers for the National History Day competition three of those years, and have also had three student projects advance to the National competition.
-Twice, we have had students recognized at the Chicago Metro level with special awards and cash prizes.
-The course description for the 2017-2018 offering US History Through the Lens of Race Relations is found here.
+We have conducted social studies courses under the Meliora banner since 2011.
+We have had State finishers for the National History Day competition five different years, and have also had four student projects advance to the National competition.
+Students have been recognized a number of times at the Chicago Metro level with special awards and cash prizes.
+The course description for the upcoming 2020-2021 course, How Has Communication Created and Evolved the American Nation? is found here.

 PBL is a methodology that is effective for all learners, as it allows for a great diversity of methods and tools to be used in project development.
 Since it is a process-centered approach, students learn to plan their work and to assess their own progress.
-Peer and facilitator assessment is also incorporated into the process, therefore students receive periodic formative feedback on their progress.
-PBL is also an iterative process, meaning students are expected to carry out numerous revisions and improvements to their product.
+Peer and facilitator (teacher) assessment is also incorporated into the process and students receive periodic formative feedback on their progress.
+PBL is also iterative in nature, meaning students make numerous revisions and improvements to their product before calling it “done.”

-Reflection is also a part of the process.
-Students reflect on their own learning and process, the class reflects on the project and the facilitator’s effectiveness, and the facilitator reflects on the project framework and implementation and ways they could be improved.
+Reflection is also a part of the process, as students develop deeper metacognition.
+They reflect on their own learning and process, the whole class reflects on the project and the facilitator’s effectiveness, and the facilitator reflects on the project framework and implementation and ways they could be improved.

 Finally, students present their work to a public audience.
-This includes a brick-and-mortar showcase, and may also include the use of social media and other virtual forms of exposition.
-Students’ summative assessment consists of a combination of the product they create and their presentation, during which they further substantiate their depth of understanding.
+This includes a brick-and-mortar showcase (if feasible), and may also include the use of social media and other virtual forms of exposition.
+Students’ final assessment consists of a combination of the product they create and their public presentation, during which they further substantiate their depth of understanding.